-- accounting;

-- tax;

-- · management consulting; and

-- financial management.

-- Professional judgement Professional judgement involves the application of relevant training, professional knowledge, skill and experience commensurate with the facts and circumstances, taking into account the nature and scope of the particular professional activities, and the interests and relationships involved.

-This term is described in paragraph 120.5 A4.
+Professional judgement Professional judgement involves the application of relevant training, professional knowledge, skill and experience commensurate with the facts and circumstances, taking into account the nature and scope of the particular professional activities, and the interests and relationships involved.
+This term is described in paragraphs 120.5 A4 and 5120.5 A4.
 Professional services Professional activities performed for clients.
-These include but are not limited to the following:

-- (a) Audit, review, other assurance and related services: - (i) Financial statement audits and reviews, other assurance and related services such as regulatory reporting, sustainability, compliance and performance reporting; and - (ii) Preparation of financial statements in accordance with recog- nised financial reporting standards and applicable statutes; - (b) Accounting services: - (i) Preparation of accounting records; - (c) Company statutory services; - (d) Taxation services: - (i) Tax return preparation and submission; - (ii) Tax calculations for the purpose of preparing accounting entries; - (iii) Tax planning and other tax advisory services; and - (iv) Assistance in the resolution of tax disputes; - (e) Management consulting and advisory services: - (i) Accounting advisory and financial management advisory services; accounting support, conversion services for new and revised accounting standards, financial modelling and project management; - (ii) Business performance services; business effectiveness, people and change management, operational and business finance; - (iii) Internal audit; risk and compliance services, review and monitoring of internal controls, risk management, compliance services, corporate governance and audit committee advisory services; - (iv) Corporate finance service; mergers and acquisitions, valuations, infrastructure financing, debt and capital markets, due diligence reviews, transaction services and designated advisor services; - (v) Corporate recovery services; liquidation and insolvency administration, curator bonis, administration of deceased estates, judicial management and trusteeships;
+These include, but are not limited to, the following: (a) Audit, review, other assurance and related services: (i) Financial statement audits and reviews, other assurance and related services such as regulatory, compliance and performance reporting; and (ii) Preparation of financial statements in accordance with recognised financial reporting standards and applicable statutes; (b) Sustainability reporting or assurance services; (c) Accounting services; (i) Preparation of accounting records; (d) Company statutory services; (e) Taxation services: (i) Tax return preparation and submission; (ii) Tax calculations for the purpose of preparing accounting entries: (iii) Tax planning and other tax advisory services; and (iv) Assistance in the resolution of tax disputes; (f) Consulting and advisory services: (i) Accounting advisory and financial management advisory services; accounting support, conversion services for new and revised accounting standards, financial modelling and project management; (ii) Business performance services; business effectiveness, people and change management, operational and business finance; (iii) Internal audit; risk and compliance services, review and monitoring of internal controls, risk management, compliance services, corporate governance and audit committee advisory services; (iv) Corporate finance service mergers and acquisitions valuations, infrastructure financing, debt and capital markets, due diligence reviews, transaction services and designated advisor services;